lnbits/lnbits/docs/guide/installation.md

 ```
 ## Setting up a Caddy reverse proxy with automatic https

-USe Caddy to easily make your LNbits install accessible over clearnet with a domain and https cert.
+Use Caddy to make your LNbits install accessible over clearnet with a domain and https cert.

 Point your domain at the IP of the server you're running LNbits on, by making an `A` record.